Canva Pricing (2026) — The Essential Guide

 How much does Canva cost each month?

-It depends on whether you are using ‘Canva Pro’ or ‘Canva for Teams’.
-Canva Pro costs $14.99 per month, and the pricing for Canva for Teams depends on the number of users you need to have access to the platform (it starts at $29.99 for 5 users, however).
+It depends on whether you are using ‘Canva Pro’ or ‘Canva Business’.
+Canva Pro costs $15 per month, and the pricing for Canva Business costs $20 per user per month.

 Comments (6)